 - Please note that Chromebooks, HP Chromebooks and Windows 11 SE Surfaces are not supported by Examplify for their exam software.
 Only PCs and Macs that satisfy the minimum specifications below are supported by Examplify.
 We also do not support iPads for our version of Examplify.

 For Clinic students: You are required to have your laptops encrypted.
 Mac users already have access to FileVault.
-Windows 10 home users can to upgrade to Windows 10 Education for free to enable BitLocker; follow instruction in this knowledge base article to get started.
+Windows 10 users can acquire a free copy of Windows 10 Education to enable BitLocker; follow instruction in this knowledge base article to get started.